-Our student advisers on each campus are able to offer new and existing SAE Institute students a free and confidential, professional advice service on issues.
+Our student support officers on each campus are able to offer new and existing SAE Institute students a free and confidential student advice service.

-Every SAE Institute campus has a Student Support Officer who can help with day to day academic support.
+Every SAE Institute campus has a Student Support Officer who can help with day to day academic and library support.

 Student Support Officers are here to assist you with your assessments, particularly with essays and presentation skills.
 If you have questions regarding the subjects you are studying they will be able to direct you to the relevant lecturers for assistance and can also suggest suitable reading.